slim-template/slim/README.md

 ### Smart text `>`

-The easiest way to combine text and markup is to use smart text mode.
+The easiest way to combine text and markup is to use the smart text mode.
-If you have the `:smart_text` option enabled, any text starting with uppercase letter, digit, or any of the characters specified in `:smart_text_characters` implies a smart text line.
+If you have the `:smart_text` option enabled, any text starting with uppercase letter, digit, or any of the characters specified in `:smart_text_characters` implies a text line.
 You can also always explicitly mark the smart text with `>`, for example when it starts with lowercase letter or unusual character.
 If the text spans several lines, simply indent them.